-That’s why athletes should ideally eat carbs at every meal.
+Otherwise, it's important for athletes (or people training like athletes) to eat carbs at every meal.
 A high overall carb intake allows athletes to stock carbs in their muscles.
-That “piggy bank” of carbs, called glycogen, is then right there and can be accessed immediately to keep the muscles working.
-Glycogen stores are especially important for endurance athletes, to keep them going during long activities when they can’t stop and eat.
+That “piggy bank” of carbs, called glycogen, can then be accessed immediately to keep your muscles working.
+Glycogen stores are especially important for endurance athletes, to keep you going during long activities when you can’t stop and eat.
+(See: Why Healthy Carbs Belong In Your Diet.)

 In general athletes need about 50-60% of their daily calories from carbs.
 For an athlete who needs 2,500 calories a day that’s somewhere between 300 and 400 grams of carbs.
-And of course the best choices are those created by Mother Nature – fruits, veggies and whole grains, carbs naturally bundled with vitamins, minerals and antioxidants.
+And of course the best choices are those created by Mother Nature – fruits, veggies, and whole grains, which are carbs naturally bundled with vitamins, minerals, and antioxidants.

-If you’re not an athlete you can stick with a slightly lower percentage of calories from carbs, say 45-50% and of course non-athletes generally need fewer total calories (for 150 pound person office work burns about 100 calories per hour).
+If you’re not an athlete you can stick with a slightly lower percentage of calories from carbs, say 45 to 50 percent and, of course, non-athletes generally need fewer total calories (for 150-pound person office work burns about 100 calories per hour).
 So for a person who only needs 1,600 calories a day that’s about 200 grams of carbs daily.